The Origin of “Jehovah’s” Witnesses

 In 1879, Charles Russell started his own magazine, Zion’s Watchower and Herald of Christ’s Presence, to promote his doctrines.
 The subheading of the magazine (“Herald of Christ’s Presence”) was related to the fact that Charles Russell and his followers believed the Second Coming of Christ had already happened invisibly in 1874.
 And they declared that to be the case for 40 years.
 The followers of his teachings have since changed the date of Christ’s invisible coming to 1914.
 And I’ll say more about this in a little while.
 (The change of date is something very few Jehovah’s Witnesses know about today.)

-In 1908, Charles Russell moved the Watchtower Bible and Tract Society’s headquarters from Pennsylvania to New York City.
-Soon the society owned entire blocks in Brooklyn.
+In 1908, Charles Russell moved the Watchtower Bible and Tract Society’s headquarters from Pennsylvania to New York.

 Russell prophesied that the year 1914 would be the year Armageddon would begin in which God would destroy all human governments and establish His kingdom on the Earth.
 Well, something happened in 1914 that led many of Russell’s followers to believe he truly was a prophet.
 World War I broke out.
 Charles Russell confidently said, “The present great war in Europe is the beginning of the Armageddon of the Scriptures.”
 [Pastor Russell’s Sermons, 1917, p.
 676]